Timber and aluminium windows are the two most popular options when it comes to choosing window frames for your home.

 2- Provides insulation:

-We all know, wood is a poor conductor of heat.
+We all know, that wood is a poor conductor of heat.

 Because of this attribute of wood, you can provide an extra layer of insulation to your home if you choose wooden windows and door frames.